TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/6. Spike Module/Load Spike Sorting/Functions/README.txt

 % 2.
 SelectedFolder: char, folder location containing spike results
 % 4.
 CurrentSorter: char, name of the sorter to load, used for
 % Data.Info.Sorter, either 'Mountainsort5' or 'Spykingcircus2' or 'SpikeInterface Kilosort'
+% 5.
+SelectedCurationMethods: quality metrics and thresholds selected by
+% user
+% 6.
+SpikeChannelType: char, either 'Channel closest to X and Y of
+% respective spikes' OR 'Single channel for all spikes in one unit (max template channel)'

 % Output:
 % 1.
 Data structure of toolbox with added field: Data.Spikes, called